-Our fifth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.
+Our sixth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.

 The Sustainability Report represents the Consolidated Non-Financial Statement of the Fincantieri Group and reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".

 As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement.

 In the 2022 Sustainability Report, we also present to the stakeholders our sustainability strategy, which projects the Group towards an innovative, inclusive and increasingly integrity-focused future.
 This vision is expressed in the Fincantieri Group's 2023-2027 Sustainability Plan, which translates the commitments outlined in the Group’s Charter of Sustainability Commitments, into qualitative and quantitative objectives that can be measured over time.

 The new Plan includes the objectives of the previous 2018-2022 Sustainability Plan with deadline in 2023 and beyond, alongside new targets to ensure a sustainable and responsible development.

 Through these objectives, the Group is committed to the achievement of the Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda.
 In particular, 9 SDGs have been recognised by Fincantieri as relevant to its business and in line with its strategic directions.